 When Gillian Lynne was in school, her teachers labeled her as a problem student as she could never sit down quietly and pay attention in class, unlike her classmates.
 She fared badly in school, lagged behind her peers and was deemed hopeless.
-The school phoned her parents and they send her to a psychiatrist to have her ‘condition’ treated.
+The school phoned her parents and talked about it.
+They eventually sent her to a psychiatrist to have her ‘condition’ treated.
 While she was there, the psychiatrist left Gillian alone in a room and switched on the music.
-Surprisingly, she started dancing to the tune and they found out that Gillian is kinesthetically inclined and not strong on her logical intelligence.
+Interestingly, she started dancing to the tune.
+They found out that though Gillian is not strong in logical thinking, she is kinesthetically inclined.

 Her parents then send her to dance school, and they never looked back.
 She was extremely talented and was spotted by luminaries to be a soloist and eventually, a star dancer.
 She then became a choreographer and director.
 She is most well known for her on the world renowned musicals, the Cats and Phantom of the Opera.
-As a result of following her proficiency, albeit an unconventional one in the 30s, she has been wildly successful, even in conventional terms.
+As a result of following her proficiency, albeit an unconventional one in the 1930s, she became wildly successful- even in conventional terms.
 She is a multimillionaire who owns her own dance company today and the subject of envy of many people.

 Imagine where Gillian Lynne is today if not for her doctor’s identification of her strengths zone.
-She could have been working in a bank as an ordinary employee and be mediocre all her life until she passes on.
+She could have been working in a regular job as an ordinary employee and be mediocre all her life.
 She would never have built on her talent and become such a stellar achiever.
 The world would have missed out on her wonderful work and production.
-Likewise, you should strive to discover your talent and bank on your proficiency to be tremendously successful in whichever undertaking you embark on.
+Likewise, you should strive to discover your talent and bank on your proficiency to be tremendously successful in your area of strength.

 |S/N||Passion and/or Proficiency||Course in University|